nitya-khuntia/TitanicSurvivalPrediction/README.md

 # Titanic

-**A predictive model for whether a passenger survived the Titanic disaster or not with a survival prediction accuracy of 94.50%**
+**A predictive model for whether a passenger survived the Titanic disaster or not **